vibhavsarraf/clj-game/README.md

 # Multiplayer game in clojure

 This is a two player game based on soccer stars.
-Not yet completed.
 Check it out [here](http://vibhavs.com:3000)

 ## Development
 Run figwheel